Delaware Self-Management Programs

 Cancer: Thriving and Surviving (CTSP) — for Delawareans affected by cancer.
 Read More

-These informative self-management programs are highly interactive and focus on building skills, sharing experiences, and providing support.
+These evidence-based self-management programs (SMP) are highly interactive and focus on building skills, sharing experiences, and providing support.
 The program is especially helpful for those with more than one chronic condition, as it provides the skills for coordinating all the tools they need to manage their health and stay active in their lives.

 - Techniques to deal with symptoms: fatigue, pain, depression, stress, etc.